Inheritance Tax October 2024 Budget changes – an explainer

 How does IHT work?

-Most commonly, it is a 40% tax upon death on the value of someone’s estate (i.e. assets in their ownership) which exceeds a ‘nil rate band’ of £325,000 plus potentially a ‘residence nil-rate band’ of £175,000 if the assets are being left to children or grandchildren.
+Most commonly, it is a 40% tax upon death on the value of someone’s estate (i.e. assets in their ownership) which exceeds a ‘nil rate band’ of £325,000 plus potentially a ‘residence nil-rate band’ of £175,000 if the residence (or the equivalent proceeds if already sold) are left to children or grandchildren.
 Because these allowances can be passed on to a spouse (or civil partner) if unused, surviving spouses can potentially have up to £1 million of nil-rate band on their eventual deaths (two nil-rate bands plus two residence nil-rate bands).

 Various reliefs are available, the most common of which are transfers between spouses, gifts to charities and reliefs for business and agricultural property.